vibhavnirmal/personalweb/README.md

 - [ ] Contact information for each company, including website, email(optional), and contact LinkedIn.

 ### Company tracker:
+- [ ] Track companies you're interested in
+  - [x] Their contact information
-- [ ] Track companies you're interested in, their contact information, and your past interactions (if iterviewed what did they ask and other stuff).
+  - [ ] Past interactions (if iterviewed what did they ask and other stuff)
 - [ ] (Optional) Allow promotional content from companies that you're interested in to be displayed on the app (if we plan to make it public and get some money from it).